 Platinum is a rare, valuable metal with a gorgeous silvery sheen that retains its white luster with minimal maintenance.
 It’s also the most durable of all the ring metals!
 In general, you’ll have to clean platinum jewelry less regularly than gold, and it will also scratch less.

-- Use: dish soap + water or polishing cloth.
+- Use: dish soap + water or a polishing cloth.

 - Avoid: Ammonia